 The other way to explore the Road to Hana is to take a tour and we (kind of) recommend doing this.
 We’re not tour people.
 We like setting our own schedule and doing things at our own pace but those roads are honestly scary so we booked a tour.
 They showed us all the stops, provided our breakfast and lunch and our tour guide was an interesting guy.
 It was worth not having to stress out.

 Some of the sites you’ll see on this tour are Black Sand Beach, many waterfalls, the house where the Beatles wrote Lucy in the Sky with Diamonds, and Charles Lindbergh’s Grave.
 Most tours make a stop at the Seven Sacred Pools at Ohe’o where you can go for a swim or a short hike.

-This winery isn’t very big and most of their grapes are imported but it was a fun experience nonetheless.
+This winery isn’t very big and but don’t let that deter you from visiting.
 We got to taste several different wines and even ended up buying a few because they were so good!
 We fell in love with their pineapple wine, Maui Splash, but our favorite was Mele, which is one of their Rose Ranch wines.
 The property is beautiful and worth a visit!
 We advise renting a car and driving up to Maui Wines.
 The views are magnificent.

 Sunrise or Sunset on Top of Haleakala

 We opted for sunset on top of Haleakala and it did not disappoint!
 Before you venture up the mountain, keep in mind that it is about 30 degrees colder on the top than it is at sea level.
 We were not prepared for that.
 All we had was a blanket!
 It was worth the cold because the sunset was incredible to see from above the clouds and the stars that followed were bright.
 There were so many!